Review: Marriott Bonvoy Boundless Credit Card from Chase

 The 6X Bonus points you get are in addition to any Base points for being a member.
 So the higher you can raise your status, the more value you’ll get from this card.
 If you like staying at Marriott Bonvoy properties, the introductory offer should take you pretty far.

 Read up on all the benefits, and take advantage of them whenever possible to get discounts, room upgrades, and insurance for your purchases and trips.
 For some travelers, perks like the Free Night Award and Silver Elite status might make this card worth the cost all on their own.

 This is an excellent card for booking with Marriott Bonvoy hotels, but if you don’t ever stay in these hotels the Marriott Bonvoy Boundless won’t do you any good.
 Or perhaps you want something even better, with more valuable benefits.
 Take a look at some other credit cards for hotel spending below.

-You can apply for the Marriott card securely on Chase’s website.
+You can apply for this Marriott card securely by following the link below.